 Which is why Paterson’s story cannot survive being filtered into a narrative of self-growth and the ensuing self-congratulation that adjoins it.
 This is particularly important for a working-class narrative.
-Our American lexicon for understanding the world always subjects women, racial minorities, and the poor and working class to narrative of accomplishment and aspiration, linear trajectories of problem and solution, catastrophe and completion.
-Ultimately, these narratives flatter our sense of the world – particularly the American world – as a perpetual and perennially unfinished story of overcoming and constant progress, denaturing critiques of this language – immanent critiques – by implying that everyone can define their lives this way if they only try.
+Our American lexicon for understanding the world always subjects women, racial minorities, and the poor and working class to narratives of accomplishment and aspiration, linear trajectories of problem and solution, catastrophe and completion.
+Ultimately, these narratives flatter our sense of the world – particularly the American world – as a perpetual and perennially unfinished story of overcoming and constant progress, denaturing critiques of this language – immanent critiques – by implying that everyone can define their lives this way if they only just try harder.

 Most progressive films indulge our sense of American possibility, exploring underrepresented populations as they attain positions of social power – women in the military, for instance, thereby defining power in militaristic, masculine terms.
 Poor people get middle-class jobs or wealth in films, but they notably do not receive the mental complexity of experience that normative, middle-class people routinely welcome in fiction.
 Films about poor people are so often defined hermetically in relation to poorness.
 A lack of wealth totalizes their lives, which become mere quests to exceed poverty, to become “better” as we socially define the terms, to actualize.